GluuFederation/docs-de-prod/docs/source/reference/nginx.md

 ## Overview

-We built a customized NGINX image, based on the official open source version and containing a [consul-template](https://github.com/hashicorp/consul-template) and an NGINX server itself, to satisfy the following requirements:
+We built a customized NGINX image, based on the official open source version and containing a [consul-template](https://github.com/hashicorp/consul-template) and an NGINX server, to satisfy the following requirements:

 - Dynamically updating the `upstream` directive to point to available oxAuth/oxTrust/oxShibboleth/oxPassport containers
 - Restarting the NGINX process when its configuration is changed (without restarting the container)